Liberating Structures with Carolina Ribeiro de Almeida and Fernando Murray Loueiro

 In this workshop you will bring the subjects, concepts and activities you find toughest to teach and as a group we'll transform them into your favourite lessons!
 Come prepared to be involved.

-To register for Classroom Management Strategies held in Nelson on December 20 from 9 to 3 p.m. contact Holly Martin.
+To register for Classroom Management Strategies held in Castlegar at the ARIC multipurpose room on December 15 from 9 to 3 p.m. contact Holly Martin

 Carolina Ribeiro de Almeida